SakshiGoel013/Sales_Dashboard_ABC-tech/README.md

   d) Create Line graph of Sales Qty over cy_date.
 This gives an idea of how the quantity of sale goods are going.

-  5) Create stacked bar chart showing Revenue based on the customers.
+  e) Create stacked bar chart showing Revenue based on the customers.
 This chart shows top 5 customers and give insights to whom the company needs to focus on.

-  6) Create another stacked bar chart showing Revenue based on the Products and filter the chart on the basis of top 5 products.
+  f) Create another stacked bar chart showing Revenue based on the Products and filter the chart on the basis of top 5 products.
 This chart gives insights of most selling products.

-  7) Create slicers for years, months and zone.
+  g) Create slicers for years, months and zone.

-  8) Insert a text column on the top of the page using the meas_market_name that will dynamically show title based on the selected filter.
+  h) Insert a text column on the top of the page using the meas_market_name that will dynamically show title based on the selected filter.

 # Insights